PlouisA/MPP_octopus/README.md

 "Because we don't know anyone who has made a career out of sports betting.
-Because it's never the biggest soccer connoisseur who wins the bets Trust chance, it's better than you".
+Because it's never the biggest soccer connoisseur who wins the bets.
+Trust chance, it's better than you".
 Paul the Octopus - 2010